-C.1.7 The Public Interest Disclosure Act 1998
+C.2.7 The Public Interest Disclosure Act 1998

-- 10. Concerns about academic standards and quality are not regarded as qualifying disclosures under the Public Interest Disclosure Act 1998.
+- 15. Concerns about academic standards and quality are not regarded as qualifying disclosures under the Public Interest Disclosure Act 1998.
 Those submitting concerns to us are therefore unlikely to be offered legal protection under the Act.
-However, there may be other circumstances in which statutory protection may be afforded. - 11.
-It is our policy that the names of people raising concerns should normally be disclosed to providers. - 12.
-If a person raising concerns has concerns about their identity being disclosed, they should discuss those concerns with the Fiona Browne, Head of Professional Standards, General Osteopathic Council at standards@osteopathy.org.uk to explore alternative options that may be available.
+However, there may be other circumstances in which statutory protection may be afforded. - 16.It is our policy that the names of people raising concerns should normally be disclosed to providers. - 17.
+If a person raising concerns has concerns about their identity being disclosed, they should discuss those concerns with the Fiona Browne, Head of Professional Standards, General Osteopathic Council at: standards@osteopathy.org.uk to explore alternative options that may be available.

-C.1.8 Procedure for considering concerns
+C.2.8 Procedure for considering concerns

-C.1.8.1 Stage 1: Screening
+A..8.1 Stage 1: Screening

-- 13. The screening process helps us to consider whether information provided constitutes a concern requiring investigation under this policy.
-Is this a concern that should be investigated? - 14.
-Information submitted will be considered by the General Osteopathic Council Professional Standards Team. - 15.If the concern relates to immediate, ongoing patient safety issues, a recommendation will be made to the Chief Executive to take immediate steps to protect patients.
-This may include: - a.
-Informing the OEI and ensuring that immediate action is taken - b.
-Informing the relevant Department of Health - c.
-Informing the police or social services - d.
-Actions taken will normally be reported both to the OEI and the complainant - 16.If the concern does not relate to an immediate patient safety issue, the complaint will be considered further by the Professional Standards Team.
-The person raising concerns may be asked for further information. - 17.
-The Professional Standards Team will consider the information provided and will seek further information if required. - 18.
+- 18. The screening process helps us to consider whether information provided constitutes a concern requiring investigation under this policy.
+Is this a concern that should be investigated? - 19.
+Information submitted will be considered by the General Osteopathic Council Professional Standards Team. - 20.
+If the concern relates to immediate, ongoing patient safety issues, a recommendation will be made to the Chief Executive to take immediate steps to protect patients.
+This may include:

+- a. informing the OEI and ensuring that immediate action is taken - b. informing the relevant Department of Health - c. informing the police or social services - actions taken will normally be reported both to the OEI and the complainant - 21.
+If the concern does not relate to an immediate patient safety issue, the complaint will be considered further by the Professional Standards Team.
+The person raising concerns may be asked for further information. - 22.
+The Professional Standards Team will consider the information provided and will seek further information if required. - 23.
 When the team has the information required, the team will determine the following: - a.
 Has the complaint been made to the provider?
 If not, the person raising concerns will be asked to raise the complaint with the provider to provide the opportunity for a local resolution.
 If the complaint has been through a local resolution process, the team will consider the information provided. - b.
-Does the complaint relate to delivery of the Osteopathic Practice Standards or wider issues affecting delivery of the Osteopathic Practice Standards?

-- 19.A recommendation is made to the Chief Executive about whether or not the complaint should be screened in.
+Does the complaint relate to delivery of the Osteopathic Practice Standards or wider issues affecting delivery of the Osteopathic Practice Standards? - 24.A recommendation is made to the Chief Executive about whether or not the complaint should be screened in.
 The Chief Executive will decide on the appropriate outcome.
-The advice of the statutory Education Committee may be sought if appropriate. - 20.
+The advice of the statutory Education Committee may be sought if appropriate. - 25.
 A screening decision should be made within four weeks of receipt of all the information required for deciding at stage 1.

-C.1.9 Outcomes of stage 1:
+C1.9.1.Outcomes of stage 1: